Credit Card Fee Calculator

 Problems this helps with

-- Hard-to-compare blended processing rates
+- Hard-to-compare blended processing rates from Stripe, Square, PayPal, or merchant accounts

 - Fixed fees that punish low-ticket orders

-- Monthly volume surprises
+- Monthly card volume surprises

 Example estimate